sysr-q/chr/README.md

 __chr__ is a python based url shortening service which uses sqlite and Flask.
 We wanted to make a clean, simplistic url shortener, that wasn't written in a horrific language like PHP.
 What else but Python could come to mind?

+Features
+---
++ Can shorten several billion (yes!) unique urls to a less than 6 character slug.
++ Verifies the shrunk URLs are legitimate, to stop abuse.
++ Uses reCAPTCHA to stop spammers from using the service for evil, not good.
++ Slugs are the base62 representation of their ID, so they'll work in all browsers.

 Dependencies
 ---
 + [Python 2.7](http://python.org)